22-nicolas/MiningGame/README.md

 When the player gains Items/Materials they get displayed by the `src/ReplicatedStorage/PlayerUI` scripts.
 The Items can be Equiped to the Hotbar this is in early Progress though and has some bugs because of the way Roblox handles tables (dictionary/array) and how RemoteEvents send the data.

 ### Other
--Loot notifications
+- Loot notifications
--Fortnite like weak spot system.
+- Fortnite like weak spot system.

 ### Future Implementations
 - Fixing hotbar bugs